qkzk/fm/development.md

   If anything goes wrong while loading your theme, it defaults to monokai which is hardcoded.
 It should never fail.
 - Display inode number after size in context menu, opened with (Alt + t) or (Right Click)
 - Move the cursor with a click.
 In menus with text input, you can click a character and move the cursor there.
+- Delete a "word" to the left in input modes with Alt + Backspace.

 **Bugfixes :**